Size and fit

-The Puma Vista is offered in men’s sizes ranging from 7 to 14 and women’s sizes 5.5 to 11.
+The Puma Vista is offered in both men’s and women’s sizes.
 The shoe features a comfortable slip-on sock structure with SoftFoam for a flexible fit and superior cushioning, with a lace closure to securely lock the foot in it.

 Puma Vista Style

 Puma Vista sneakers inherit the styles of the brand’s timeless silhouettes, showing the Puma Formstrip with pride.
 Based on that alone, it is almost a given that this classic suede-ish low-top goes well with quite a wide range of clothing.
 Be it casual or athletic, a pair of Puma Vistas can easily flow with joggers, jeans, chinos, and shorts, topped with mostly any type of tees.

 Many purchasers loved the four retro-inspired colorways of the Puma Vista: the Cordovan / White / Silver / Gray, Peacoat / Puma White / Red, Olivine / Puma White / Elm, and Black / White / Charcoal Gray.
 All colorways win along with today’s uprising of retro looks.

 The Puma Vista has on its sides bold synthetic leather Formstrips for a classic Puma look.
 The suede upper, though soft and lightweight, is reinforced with durable leather panels.
 The heel piece draws attention as it has a layered open-air mesh play, which makes the Puma Vista more breathable.
 Both the collar and tongue are well padded for comfort.

 Puma Vista History